basic salary calculation

 2. Groww Salary Calculator

-• Link: Another reliable tool for CTC to in-hand salary calculator.
+• Link: Another reliable tool for a CTC to in-hand salary calculator.

-• Features: User-friendly interface, quick calculations, and supports multiple salary structures.
+• Features: User-friendly interface, quick calculations, and support for multiple salary structures.

 3. INDmoney In Hand Salary Calculator